openshift/installer/images/libvirt/README.md

 This image enables launching a libvirt cluster for CI testing through two primary mechanisms:
   1. Targeting a libvirt service running on a remote host
-  2. Launching a libvirt VM nested in a GCE instance
+  2. Launching libvirt VMs nested in a GCE instance

 This image contains [`nss_wrapper`](https://cwrap.org/nss_wrapper.html) to execute `ssh` commands as a mock user to interact with the remote libvirt API or GCE instance from an OpenShift container.